Mac OS X Client Symptoms:

 There are two options available to work around this problem.

-- From the Windows Server, confirm all Mac users have read permissions on all .DS_Store files (check permissions via the Security tab - not the Sharing tab).
+- From the Windows Server, confirm all user accounts have read permissions on all .DS_Store files when they have write permissions on the share (check permissions via the Security tab - not the Sharing tab).

-- Disable .DS_Store file creation over network connections (full instructions on how to do this can be found from Apple here) For this option, the workaround must be performed on each Mac client.
+- Disable .DS_Store file creation over network connections (full instructions on how to do this can be found from Apple here) and remov e all existing .DS_Store files from the server.
+For this option, the workaround must be performed on each Mac client for each user account.
+It should be noted that .DS_Store files contained within folders that are copied to the server will be copied to the server as well, so it may be neccesary to schedule a task to remove .DS_Store files from the server periodically.

 This issue has been reported to Apple